JoeProAI/Followlytics/README.md

 ## ⚠️ **Disclaimer**

 This tool is for educational and personal use only.
-Please ensure compliance with Twitter's Terms of Service.
+Please ensure compliance with X's Terms of Service.
 The use of browser automation is at your own risk.

 ## 🆘 **Support**